7ws/logfreak/README.md

 	$ bower --version

+As for connecting to third-party API services, the following configuration keys are available:

+- `TWITTER_CONSUMER_TOKEN`: The consumer token provided by Twitter.
+- `TWITTER_CONSUMER_TOKEN`: The consumer secret provided by Twitter.

+> **Note** that none of the above is required in order to quick-start the
+> project, but obviously not every third-party related module will work.
+It is
+> important to check [`settings/security.py`](.settings/security.py) for
+> details on each service.

 ### Running

 From now on you should be able to run a development server locally using the